tuvus/iowa-systems/README.md

 #### Time scale
 Each update of the simulation equals one hour.
 Decreasing the simulation speed will in the simulation settings panel (in theory) result in a more accurate simulation but uses more processing power per unit of time.
+Decreasing the simulation speed doesen't change the displayed time scale yet but will change the speed at which the simulation is played.

 #### Zones
 The earth is split up somewhat evenly into zones, by default this is 20.
 Plants will only check in thier zone and neighboring zones for resource competition. (not implemented yet) In the future each zone will have its own temperature, water and sunlight.